-Dil Bechara is an adaptation of the novel “Fault in Our Stars”.
-The movie stars Sushant Singh Rajput as Manny and Sanjana Sanghi as Kizie.
-Kizie, a teenage girl who lost hope with her life due to cancer, found a reason to smile again because of Manny.
-But does that mean happy ending?
+Dil Bechara is an adaptation of the novel “Fault in Our Stars.”
+It stars Sushant Singh Rajput as Manny and Sanjana Sanghi as Kizie.
+Kizie, a teenage girl who lost hope due to cancer, finds a reason to smile again because of Manny.
+But does that mean a happy ending?

 The artist did not finish the song and vanished… He didn’t write any other song after that.
 Kizie told Manny about how badly she wanted to know the rest of the song… Manny managed to track the artist down and send him and email.
 Kizie was couldn’t believe that when Manny told that.

 Manny was the hero and Kizie was the heroine.
 They finished all their scenes, but Manny died within a few days.
-He left a letter for Kizie with the rest of the song.
-In Paris, he had promised Kizie to finish the song for her.
-He confessed that he wasn’t as great of an artist as he was a lover.
-He had to reach out to another artist to complete it.
+He left a letter for Kizie with the rest of the song; in Paris, he had promised her he would finish it.
+He confessed that he wasn’t as great an artist as he was a lover, so had to reach out to another artist to complete it.
 Kizie’s shock at Manny’s death was utter—all this time she’d thought she would be the one to die first.

 My thought on the movie: